 The learning curve is a bit steeper with a machine that carries all 3 functions, and you’ll spend some time with this compact welder’s manual, trying to work out what goes where and what switch needs turning and when.

 you can get great welds on mild steel and stainless steel but you have to know what you are doing first.
-One nice feature on this machine is the ability to adjust the input voltage on the Weldpro 200, itself, which gives you more control over the look of the final weld than in some of the other models.
+One nice feature on this machine is the ability to adjust the input voltage, which gives you more control over the look of the final weld than on some competing models.

 Pros & Cons Summarized